 Interest is compounded daily and credited monthly on all HomeStreet Bank CDs.
 We should also note that HomeStreet Bank’s CDs automatically renew and you are provided a standard 10 day grace period in which you may add or withdraw funds penalty free.
 If nothing is done during this time, the CD will renew with the same terms and the going APY.

 If you need your funds prior to your maturity date, HomeStreet Bank may impose a simple interest penalty on the amount withdrawn based on the current interest rate being paid on the account.

 Custom and IRA CD Rates

 Their Custom and IRA CDs offer 9 terms to choose from ranging from 31 days to 5 years.
 The minimum deposit requirement is $500.

-To put the yields shown in HomeStreet Bank’s rate matrix (above) in perspective, the current national average for a 12 month CD and a 5 year CD sit at 0.22% APY and 0.47% APY, respectively.
+To put the yields shown in HomeStreet Bank’s rate matrix (above) in perspective, the current national average for a 12 month CD and a 5 year CD sit at 0.25% APY and 0.48% APY, respectively, according to FDIC data.